The Making of Marcberg with Roc Marciano

 “He told me that they used one of the beats for the project.
 He played me some shit, and I’m expecting to hear the Genius, and he’s playing Ka, and Genius is just on the hook.
 And I’m like, ‘That nigga ill.’
 Word up.
 I understood Ka immediately.

 “Sure enough, after they put the record out, Ka reached out because he had liked the production so much on ‘Firehouse’ and he wanted to do some more records.
 I was like, ‘I ain’t got many beats besides the ones I’m making for my album.
 So we started kicking it, and I had a couple of joints I wanted to record to finish up the album, and ‘We Do It’ wound up being one of those cuts.
-We [were] at Ray West’s crib, niggas heard the beat, went back to the crib, wrote their rhyme, came back to the studio, and we knocked it out like that.
+We was at Ray West’s crib, niggas heard the beat, went back to the crib, wrote their rhyme, came back to the studio, and we knocked it out like that.

 “I wrote ‘Snow’ at my mom’s crib when I went over there for Sunday dinner.
 I wrote it on her couch, and my mom was cooking in the kitchen.
 I had ‘Snow’ on an iPod—all the beats I would make I’d put them on my iPod to ride and listen to them, or to be able to listen to them whenever I wanted.
 I wrote at least the first verse and the hook, and I was like, ‘This gonna come out aiight.’

-“Even if people didn’t feel a certain way about the rhymes [on ‘Snow’], I knew for sure that I made a classic beat.
+“Even if people didn’t feel a certain way about the rhymes, I knew for sure that I made a classic beat.
 When people started coming to me for production, they’d be like, ‘Can I get a beat like ‘Snow?’’
 But it’s like, ‘’Snow’ don’t happen every day in the studio, my G.’ Every time you turn on the beat machine, it ain’t gonna pop off like that.

 ‘I remember I found that record at Academy.
 When you hear shit like that, it’s like, ‘I don’t care what it costs.’
 Luckily, the price on the record wasn’t crazy. $25, $30 record.
-But when you hear a certain sample [that you like], you’re like, ‘I’ll buy it.’
+But when you hear a certain sample you like, you’re like, ‘I’ll buy it.’
 When you hear some fly shit, you don’t care if it’s $150, $200.
 You immediately look at the price, and be like, ‘Okay, that’s feasible.
 I’m buying a classic.’”

 7. “Ridin Around”

-“I thought the beats [on the album overall] just had to be fire.
+“I thought all the beats just had to be fire.
 I had something to prove as a producer.
 When I found the record and heard the switch and everything in it, and took the loop and put drums to it, I was like, ‘Aiight, this is definitely one of those feelings that the album needs in order for it to be well-rounded.’
 It wasn’t necessarily gritty.
 It had a soulful sound, and an uplifting feel.
 It wasn’t that dirty, like, ‘We out here fucked up’ kind of beat.
 It was one of those beats that make you feel good.
 But it was still hard.
 A full album needs those moments.

 “I was running around, and me and my man ended up in Guitar Center.
 He was looking to buy something.
 I went over to the microKORG, it’s an analog keyboard, and it has an old look.
 So I knew I would get some good sounds from it.
 I was in there just playing it, and I was like, ‘Yo, I’ma buy this shit.’